bchaoss/Note-Learning-and-Newsletter/Reading-MMM-Results.md

 <img width="499" height="355" alt="image" src="https://github.com/user-attachments/assets/8a8ce68e-4787-4dd4-899d-582b02b98bcb" />

 The scatter plot of Contributed Sales Volume vs. ROI can help distinguish between major sales drivers and highly efficient players.
-By four quadrants we can categorize channels based on their portfolio:
+We can categorize channels by four quadrants:

+* High Volume / High ROI: **Growth engines**, rare top-tier performers.
+(Top-Right)
+* High Volume / Low ROI: **Core foundations** that may need efficiency tuning.
+(Bottom-Right)
+* Low Volume / High ROI: **Efficient niches** with potential for scaling.
+(Top-Left)
+* Low Volume / Low ROI: **"Underperformer", or Ecosystem supporters** like upper-funnel or brand-building channels.
+(Bottom-Left)

 We can also add bubble size to represent Media Spend, bringing cost into the same view:

+*A Bubble Chart: Contributed Sales Volume vs. ROI with Media Spend*

 <img width="499" height="355" alt="image" src="https://github.com/user-attachments/assets/cebdbf67-067d-4d44-b76c-3bc492e844fd" />

+Furthermore, this holistic view should be combined with marginal ROI curve analysis by each channel, to identify where we are hitting diminishing returns and how to precisely reallocate the budget.

+## How We Reading MMM Results

+Bar charts focus on channel efficiency, scatter plots highlight scale versus efficiency, and bubble charts bring budget risk into the picture.
+Depending on the decision stage, one view may be more helpful than others.

+Essentially, I realize that the real value of MMM is not about ranking channels from best to worst.
+It’s about revealing the structural trade-offs behind the numbers.